ibm-cloud-architecture/refarch-asset-analytics/README.md

 kubectl config set-context green-cluster-context --user=admin --namespace=greencompute
 kubectl config use-context green-cluster-context
 ```
+We have added a script to support those command so, once you run the script, just getting the security token for the admin user should be enough.
+See script named `scripts/connectToCluster.sh`
 * Clone this project to get the different kubernetes deployment files and source code of the different component.

 ### Deploying Cassandra
 There is no Cassandra helm chart currently delivered with ICP Helm catalog.
 We are using volume, service and statefuleset deployment files from the `deployments/cassandra` folder and the installation instructions are [here](./docs/cassandra/readme.md).
 We also describe the potential architecture decisions around deploying Cassandra for high availability.

+You can use our yaml files to deploy to ICP.
+(See the files under `deployments/cassandra` and instructions in [this section](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/blob/master/docs/cassandra/readme.md#using-our-configurations))
 When the pods are up and running use the [following commands](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/blob/master/docs/cassandra/readme.md#define-assets-table-structure-with-cql) to create the keyspace and tables.

 ### Deploying Kafka
-We are presenting different deployment models, all based on container: with docker, docker edge with local kubernetes for your development environment, IBM Cloud Private for dev or staging.
+We are presenting different deployment models, all based on container: with docker, docker Edge with local kubernetes for your development environment, IBM Cloud Private for dev or staging.
 See details [in this note](
   https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/kafka#run-kafka-in-docker)
 For ICP, the new IBM Event Stream product is used as it is built on top of Kafka and brings some nice capabilities.